lidarYULI/CAS-Clumping-Index-Products/README.md

 # CAS-Clumping-Index-Products
-The canopy clumping index (CI) is a measurement of the spatial distribution pattern of foliage.
-Foliage commonly has a non-random distribution, which is aggregated at the canopy, branch, and shoot scales.
+The canopy clumping index (CI) measures the spatial distribution pattern of foliage.
+Foliage is commonly non-randomly distributed.
+It is aggregated at the canopy, branch, and shoot scales.
 Theoretically, CI is >0.
 When CI < 1, the foliage has a clumping distribution.
-When CI > 1, the foliage has a regular distribution.
 The foliage has a random distribution when CI = 1.
 This software, programmed by JavaScript based on Google Earth Engine (GEE), is to produce global CI products using the MODIS dataset.
 It is a visualization software that runs directly in the GEE to provide CI downloading at a user-defined scale.

 Now, CI products are released in TIFF format from March 1, 2000, to May 1, 2020, at regional or global scales, with temporal scales ranging from daily to monthly and yearly.
 Publications referring to the methods and technologies used are listed at the end of this page.
 The program mainly consists of the following steps:

-Filter image datasets by the designated date range to obtain the desired image collections.
+Filter image datasets by the designated date range to obtain image collections.
-Generate a multi-band image containing the required data and stack it in an image collection for CI retrieval.
+Generate a multi-band images containing the required data and stack them in an image collection for CI retrieval.
 Retrieve daily CI based on band calculations and exclude low-quality pixels.
-Apply the Savitzky-Golay smoothing filter (SG-filter) to the daily CI collection, then composite a monthly or yearly CI image by quality indicator, and provide the final CI for download.
+Apply the Savitzky-Golay smoothing filter (SG-filter) to the daily CI collection, then composite a monthly or yearly CI by quality indicator, and provide downloading for CI products.

 The descriptions of software usage are as follows: